tristanvandevelde/tristanvandevelde/README.md

 ### Hi there 👋

-- 🎓 I studied Mathematics, Economics, Statistics and Data Science
+( 🎓 I studied Mathematics, Economics, Statistics and Data Science
-- 👨‍💻 Working as a Quant (Risk Model Development) in the Fixed Income space
+* 👨‍💻 Working as a Quant (Risk Model Development) in the Fixed Income space
-    * Credit stress testing
+    * Stress Testing:
-    * Economic Scenario Generation
+    * Economic Scenario Generation:
 - 📈 Quantitative Finance
 - 📍 Located in Belgium